MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/extend-volumes.md

 This topic provides instructions for resizing volumes on a [Storage Spaces Direct](/windows-server/storage/storage-spaces/storage-spaces-direct-overview) cluster by using Windows Admin Center.

 > [!WARNING]
-> **Not supported: resizing physical disks used by Storage Spaces Direct.** If you are running Storage Spaces Direct on virtualized storage, including in Azure, resizing of that storage isn't supported and will cause data to become inaccessible.
+> **Not supported: resizing the underlying storage used by Storage Spaces Direct.** If you are running Storage Spaces Direct in a virtualized environment, including in Azure, resizing or changing the characteristics of the storage devices used by the virtual machines isn't supported and will cause data to become inaccessible.
 Instead, follow the instructions in the [Add servers or drives](/windows-server/storage/storage-spaces/add-nodes) section to add additional capacity before extending volumes.

 Watch a quick video on how to resize a volume.